pluralsight/guides/in-review/front-end-javascript/ionic-2-+-lokijs-+-localforage-progressive-web-app-no-sql-db-and-long-term-storage/article.md

     this.robots = this.db.addCollection('robots');
     ```

-4. Next, we'll insert a few documents (for those who aren't used to no-SQL databases ... me included... a document is just an object held by the database).
-We're using JSON style insertion because that's how LokiJS receives the data.
-Don't worry about making TypeScript interfaces; that will only add to code we'd need to write.
+4. Next, we'll insert a few documents (for those who aren't used to no-SQL databases, a document is just an object held by the database).
+We're using JSON-style insertion because LokiJS receives the data as JSON. *Don't worry about creating TypeScript interfaces because they will only increase the amount of code we need to write*.

     ```ts
 	this.robots.insert({ name: 'Bender', tvShow: 'Futurama' });